 3. Your employees fail to fill out documents or they do it post factum, so the data you receive is incomplete or incorrect.

-5. You have a monstrosity in the form of “Excel” file, which you find hard to navigate and source required information.
+5. You have a monstrosity in the form of an “Excel” file, which you find hard to navigate and source required information.

-Registering work in electronic system is a must in 2021.
+Registering to work in an electronic system is a must in 2021.
 There isn’t much sense in seeking advice on improving work efficiency prior to introducing it, because you cannot work without collecting some data first.

 Calculating production in practice – learn how much it really cost you to produce a particular detail

-When you set up an account in Prodio you got an access to many different ways of accounting production and sourcing data, which you need.
+When you set up an account in Prodio you got access to many different ways of accounting production and sourcing data, which you need.
 Here are some of the most interesting options:

 1. Work history – fast sums accordingly to personalized filters to help you calculate your production

-What’s more the software sums in the background: how long was working an employee and what was their efficiency, and if there was a norm set for particular product, it also shows how many percents of this norm a particular employee achieved.
+What’s more the software sums in the background: how long was working an employee and what was their efficiency, and if there was a norm set for a particular product, it also shows how many percents of this norm a particular employee achieved.